 Policies and procedures are in place to ensure we have things such as good lighting, safe playgrounds, violence prevention, and emergency response, just to name a few.

 To ensure the safety of our children in the outdoor learning areas, our playgrounds are checked six times per year.
 A whole school safety check is carried out each semester to ensure the safety of our whole school community and to correct any defects that we identify.

-Cheryl, our amazing Business Manager, Jose, our incredible Building Services Officer (BSO) and Hayley Gray, our wonderful School Health and Safety Officer assist the whole team to implement plans for safe, healthy and well-maintained school buildings and grounds.
+Emma, our amazing Business Manager, Jose, our incredible Building Services Officer (BSO) and Hayley Gray, our wonderful School Health and Safety Officer assist the whole team to implement plans for safe, healthy and well-maintained school buildings and grounds.
 We are empowered to deal with on-going maintenance and repair issues, as well as on-going and emerging health or safety issues related to the physical environment of the schools and grounds.